Physiotherapy For Pleural Effusion

 - Computed tomography: Compared to chest X-rays, CT scans produce more detailed information about pleural effusions and other lung abnormalities.

 - Ultrasound: Ultrasound can help guide drainage and identify whether pleural effusions are free-flowing.

 - Chest X-ray film: X-ray films of the chest are often the first step in identifying a pleural effusion.
 Pleural effusions appear on chest X-rays as white space at the base of the lung.

 In mild cases of pleural effusions, your physician may target the underlying medical condition that is causing pleural effusion.
 For example, prescribing antibiotics for pneumonia or diuretics for congestive heart failures.
 Large, infected, or inflamed pleural effusions often require drainage to improve symptoms and prevent complications.
 Various procedures may be used to treat pleural effusions, including:

 - Tube thoracotomy

 - Pleural decortication

 How does physiotherapy help?

-Your lungs play an important role is maintaining and stabilizing oxygen and CO2 levels in your body.
-Healthy lungs mean you will be able to live a much better quality life.
+Your lungs play an important role in maintaining and stabilizing oxygen and CO2 levels in your body.
+Healthy lungs mean you will be able to live a much better quality of life.
 Don’t live with the fluid congestion of pleural effusions.
-Consult with our team of expert physical therapists at HCR Calgary today.
+Consult with our team of expert physical therapists today.